MadhavBaghla2004/PowerOutageAnalysis/README.md

 ></iframe>
 The graph shows the distribution of `'OUTAGE.DURATION'` in minutes, zoomed in to show the values before 10,000, as the larger values were dispersed and almost unvisible in the graph.
 The majority of outages were less than 2,000 minutes.

-It's hard to understand how this distribution is laid out, so I also created a log univariate graph to get a better understanding of how the data is distributed.
+It's hard to understand how this distribution is laid out, so we also created a log univariate graph to get a better understanding of how the data is distributed.

 ##### Log Univariate
 <iframe